-- 2.7.2.1 The methods, responsibility and criteria for identifying the site's vulnerability to food fraud shall be documented, implemented and maintained.
-The food fraud vulnerability assessment shall include the site's susceptibility to product substitution, mislabeling, dilution, counterfeiting or stolen goods which may adversely impact food safety. - 2.7.2.2 A food fraud mitigation plan shall be developed and implemented which specifies the methods by which the identified food fraud vulnerabilities shall be controlled. - 2.7.2.3 The food fraud vulnerability assessment and mitigation plan shall be reviewed and verified at least annually. - 2.7.2.4 Records of reviews of the food fraud vulnerability assessment and mitigation plan shall be maintained.
+2.7.2.1 The methods, responsibility and criteria for identifying the site's vulnerability to food fraud shall be documented, implemented and maintained.
+The food fraud vulnerability assessment shall include the site's susceptibility to product substitution, mislabeling, dilution and counterfeiting or stolen goods which may adversely impact food safety.

+- 2.7.2.2 A food fraud mitigation plan shall be developed and implemented which specifies the methods by which the identified food fraud vulnerabilities shall be controlled. - 2.7.2.3 The food fraud vulnerability assessment and mitigation plan shall be reviewed and verified at least annually. - 2.7.2.4 Records of reviews of the food fraud vulnerability assessment and mitigation plan shall be maintained.

+As part of 2.4.4.6 (M) and 2.7.2, food fraud has been added to both the site's approved supplier program and as part of the site's SQF system requirements.
 In July 2014, GFSI published a discussion paper "GFSI position on Mitigating the public health risk of food fraud," in which it states "The GFSI Board recognizes that the driver of a food fraud incident might be economic gain, but if a public health threat arises from the effects of an adulterated product, this will lead to a food safety incident."

 Food fraud is often described as EMA, economically motivated adulteration.
 However, it is more than that.
 As well as adulteration, food fraud includes substitution, dilution, addition, misrepresentation or tampering of food ingredients or food products.
-It is in fact illegal deception for economic gain.
+It is, in fact, illegal deception for economic gain.